RemiDouence/Introduction-to-Functional-Programming-with-Haskell-Public/README.md

 **If you find this repository useful, please let me know at remi dot douence @ imt minus atlantique dot fr**

+The code is presented in three different versions:

+1. In Makdown: (`.hs.md`) Haskell with markdown as comments (each non Haskell line is prefixed by `--MD `)
+  A line prefixed with `--EXO ` is a definition to be completed.
+  Converters can extract either the exercice or its solution.
+  This format `.hs.md` loads fine in `ghci`.
+  It can be used to develop literate markdown files.

+2. in Haskell Exo: (`.hs`) plain haskell without markdown (the markdown as comments lines are erased)
+   The line starting with `--EXO ` are kept (and the rest of the definition is discarded).

+3. in Haskell Sol: (`.hs`) plain haskell without markdown (the markdown as comments lines are erased)
+   The line starting with `--EXO ` are discarded.

+4. In Literate Haskell Exo: (`.hs.md`) Haskell with markdown as comments (each non Haskell line is prefixed by `--MD `)